ahmedalam98/Nasa-Mission-Control/README.md

 ## Contributing

-Contributions are always welcome!
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks !
+Thanks!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)